robolyst/osquant/content/papers/monitoring-trading-systems/index.md

 I've come across trading systems that spew out 10s of gigabytes of logs per day.
 When something goes wrong, some poor intern has to `grep` through these log files for days figuring out why something broke.

 The thing is, logs should not be human readable.
 When you're working with a trading system, you want to have a real time understanding of what your system is doing.
-You want an imediate diagnosis if something goes wrong.
-Ideally, logs should be machine readable and visualisable.
+You want an immediate diagnosis if something goes wrong.
+Ideally, logs should be machine readable and visualised.

 When coming across systems spewing out gigabytes of logs, I bank a quick win by converting these logs into JSON.
-I can then stream these logs into a time series database and visualse them with my favourite dashboard.
+I can then stream these logs into a time series database and visualise them with my favourite dashboard.

 ![system architecture](images/architecture.png)